-Effective implementation of the strategy includes active engagement of the society, civic groups and strategic partners and raising awareness on public health, through continuous communication, informing and carrying out educational activities.
+Effective implementation of the stategy includes active engagement of the society, civic groups and strategic partners and raising awareness on public health, through continuous communication, informing and carrying out educational activities.

 For the civic engagement and raising confidence, for dialogue and further cooperation, it is neccesary to provide accurate, comprehensive, reliable, updated, adequate, transparent, nondiscriminating and timely information and recommendations.
-The NCDC is aware of the needs and expectations of different groups, therefore, is ready to provide adequate, high-grade and effective products, expert assistance and delivery services to enable the implementation of the strategy.
+The NCDC is aware about the needs and expectations of different groups, therefore, is ready to provide adequate, high-grade and effective products, experts' assistance and delievery services while the implementation of the strategy.
 Strengthening of the NCDC image and confidence about offered services by the Center is one of the targets for the full implementation of the priority activities.
-For this purpose, the NCDC will use modern, mostly accessible and perceivable communication tools (web-page, TV and print media, social networks, messages, informative booklets, flyers, campaigns, trainings and seminar weeks, events dedicated to special days, conferences, involving notable persons and popular faces to deliver information to certain groups).
-In addition, the relevant structural units will work with groups of special needs (for high mountains residents and development of special information channels for ethnic minorities with involvement of Public Health Municipal Centers, providing persons with disabilities with inclusive information/educational programs, etc.) to expand the communication network.
+For this purpose, the NCDC will use modern, mostly accessible and perciavable communication tools (web-page, TV and print media, social networks, messages, informative booklets, flyers, campaigns, trainings and seminars, weeks, events dedicated to special day, conferences, involving notable persons and popular faces to deliver information to certain groups).
+In addition, the relevant structural units will work with groups of special needs (for high mountains residents and development of special information channels for ethnic minorities with involvement of Public Health Municipal Centers, providing persons with disabilities with inclusive information/educational programs, etc.) to expand communication network.